Looking for the best wholesale drop shipping companies? Read this guide.

 When you buy from a wholesaler you’ll be paying more per item than you would if you bought from a manufacturer, but you won’t have to order as many items at once.
 This drives down your initial investment, which makes it a more affordable way to source goods when you’re getting your business off the ground.

 Keep in mind that sourcing goods from wholesalers still means that you need to store your inventory somewhere.
-If you use the next kind of supplier you can skip that part.
+If you use the next kind of supplier, however, you won’t have that same issue of storage.

 Dropshippers are suppliers (usually wholesalers) who will ship straight to your customer whenever you get an order.